TraePrimm/Basketball_shot_tracker/ReadMe.md

 <b1>

-When collecting data I recorded roughly 2 hours of footage to be processed through [vids_to_frames.py](.py files/vid_to_frame.py).
+When collecting data I recorded roughly 2 hours of footage to be processed through [this script](.py files/vid_to_frame.py).
 From those images I selected 900 of them which can be found in the files and videos folder.

 ![exampledata](https://github.com/TraePrimm/Basketball_shot_tracker/blob/main/images%20and%20videos/unnamed.jpg?raw=true)